Vountus Indra Mawan

 Vountus Indra Mawan (born 22 March 1989) is a former Malaysian badminton player.
-In 2007, he reach the semi-final round of the Asian Junior Championships in the boys' doubles event partnered with Mohamad Arif Abdul Latif and settle for bronze medal.
+In 2007, he reached the semi-final round of the Asian Junior Championships in the boys' doubles event partnered with Mohamad Arif Abdul Latif and settled for the bronze medal.
 He won his first senior title at the 2008 Iran Fajr International tournament in the men's doubles event.
 He is the head coach of Badminton Victoria and Australia national head coach’s assistant since February 2023.